-Here’s a list of recommended books on sustainable tourism, for sustainability professionals, business owners and managers working in travel and tourism.
+Here’s a list of books which we think tourism professionals will find useful for making your business or destination more sustainable.
 Want to suggest a book for review?
 Please get in touch.

 Overbooked: The Exploding Business of Travel and Tourism